WILL I BE Prosecuted?

 2. Is a prosecution required in the public interest?"

-In order to decide whether to formally start a criminal case against someone, or to offer an out-of-court disposal such as a caution, the Crown Prosecution Service (CPS) or other public prosecuting authority will have to consider a two-stage test by answering the following questions:
+In order to bring charges against someone (i.e. to prosecute them) or to offer an alternative to prosecution (an out-of-court disposal such as a caution) the Crown Prosecution Service (CPS) or other public prosecuting authority will have to consider a two-stage test by answering the following questions:

 1. Is there sufficient evidence to provide a realistic prospect of conviction?
-If the answer is yes, then the next question must be asked:
+If the answer is yes, then the next question is:

 2. Is a prosecution required in the public interest?